Capitol Wrestling Corporation

 Capitol Wrestling Corporation (CWC) was an American sports promotion company.
 Run by Vincent J. McMahon from the 1950s until the 1980s, the company was originally a professional wrestling and professional boxing promotion and later became the holding company for the World Wide Wrestling Federation (WWWF), later the World Wrestling Federation (WWF).
-In 1982, the CWC was acquired by Titan Sports, Inc., owned by Vincent J.'s son Vincent K. McMahon.
+In 1982, the CWC was acquired by Titan Sports, Inc., owned by Vincent J. McMahon's son, Vince McMahon.
 The CWC was the precursor to today's WWE, currently run by Nick Khan as president and owned by TKO Group Holdings.